ncatlab/nlab-content/pages/4/1/0/0/14/content.md

 The site is served using [apache](http://www.apache.org/) and [Phusion Passenger](http://www.modrails.com/).
 It is hosted on a [1Gb Virtual Private Server](http://railsplayground.com/plans-products/vps/), running [Ubuntu Linux](http://www.ubuntu.com/), from [Rails Playground](http://railsplayground.com/).

-#What the _n_Lab is and what it is not#
+#What the $n$Lab is#

-The most apt analogy for the _n_Lab is of a **group lab book**.
+The most apt analogy for the $n$Lab is of a **group lab book**.
 A lab book for a research scientist is a place where they write down anything that they consider relevant for their work; a group lab book is one that several researchers with common interests use.
 The material recorded in a lab book can include:

 * Notes from seminars
 * Notes from papers and books